photo licenses donabozzimedia@donabozzi

-In Antakya, the disease of isolation encapsulates journalists in their quest for the Sunni of Syria, the witnesses of the regime atrocities.
-Amateur sleuths chasing new leads to the sacred spots of the revolution (no media center issuing press passes and selling tickets to the war, no five star hotel like the Uzu in Benghazi, where the media are treated to the talks of A list anti regime commanders) we basically relied on the Syrian activists, asking them where are the thousands of refugees that Turkey hosts, and the names of villages and camps started to bubble up.
-The Turkish authorities rigorously denied access to these camps, then adding insult to injury, they advised us to write an email to the government officer in charge of refugee assistance, ”as a pure formality”, since our request would be likely “approved tomorrow”.
+In Antakya, the malaise of isolation encapsulates us in our quest for the Sunni of Syria, the witnesses of the regime atrocities.
+Citizen sleuths chasing leads to the revolution hubs, no media center issuing press passes and selling tickets to the war, no five star hotel like the Uzu in Benghazi, where the media are treated to talks of A list anti regime commanders, we basically relied on the Syrian activists, asking them where are the thousands of refugees that Turkey hosts, and the names of villages and camps started to bubble up.
+The Turkish authorities rigorously denied access to these camps, then adding insult to injury, they advised us to write an email to the government officer in charge of refugee assistance, ”as a formality”, since our request would be likely “approved tomorrow”.

-We proceeded therefore surreptitiously through our own transit center, a breach in the wire enclosure surrounding the Boshin camp.
+So we proceeded surreptitiously through our own transit center, a breach in the wire enclosure surrounding the Boshin camp.

 Within minutes, heads popped out of tents, children pouted at the cameras and the elder unlocked their grief.
-Fahere Zerzore, 86 year old from Idlib with the attitude of a leader in her irides, produced metaphorical gestures with her hands: she lifted up her arms in front of her body, then closed a circle joining her fingertips as if to indicate a pregnant woman.
-Then forcefully she lifted up her right arm, and vigorously dropped a virtually armed fist as if she ripped her own body.
+Fahere Zerzore, 86 year old from Idlib with the attitude of a leader in her irides, produced metaphorical gestures with her hands: she lifted up her arms in front of her chest, then joined her fingertips as if to indicate a pregnant woman.
+Then forcefully she lifted up her right arm, and vigorously dropped a virtually armed fist as if she was ripping her own body.

 A FSA incarnation finally showed up, in the figure of commander Abu Ammar, his nome de guerre, all he agreed to give.
 We met him in the Antakya souk, calling out for a translator who would help us buying a pillow, we could have used to sleep on the backseat of the smugglers’ car, which would have trafficked us into the Syrian night.
 The merchant would stubbornly respond to our metaphorical gestures by showing us the hotel, when Abu engaged in conversation.
 Abu is a Syrian expat to Atlanta, Georgia, back to the origins to help his brothers in arms with the bottom up revolution in Idlib, a throwback to Misrata 2011, where Libyan expats to London would come back to help their fellow citizens, by throwing rpg from the Dafnyia frontline into Ghaddafi held Zlitan.